-Hazel has developed a profile as someone who promotes work-based and work-related learning, and this has been a common feature of her career in higher education.
-She has worked in a variety of higher education contexts which span subjects and institutions and is able to use these experiences to enhance the learning of her students and the contribution she can make to the Guildhall School of Business and Law.
-She is also an active academic researcher, and is particularly interested in how higher education pedagogy can promote or hinder the development of students.
+Hazel is an active academic researcher, with particular interest in student development, TNE, leadership development and creative research methods.
 She is a frequent presenter at academic conferences where she also delivers practical workshops.
-Her doctoral thesis was entitled ‘The creation of transformative learning cultures in higher education’, and was an ethnographic study of HE in FE.
+Her doctoral thesis was entitled ‘The creation of transformative learning cultures in higher education’, an ethnographic study of college-based higher education.
 As a doctoral supervisor she would be interested in hearing proposals from prospective candidates who are interested in ethnographic, qualitative and action research methodologies, making use of visual data including photography and also those who are interested in researching education contexts.